Events at Rockefeller and Bond Chapels

 We cannot accommodate photography and filming requests from students of other institutions, or from other unaffiliated parties.
 Professional photography of costumed persons, as for weddings and promotions, or any posed or commercial photography, is strictly reserved for University-affiliated parties with paid event reservations.
 See our Visit Us page for further details.
 Drones are not permitted under any circumstances, interior or exterior, on University property.

 Rockefeller and Bond Chapels are not available for rental by organizations or individuals outside the University of Chicago, including other colleges and universities.
+Third-party (external) organizations must be in active residencies on campus and/or presented by a faculty or staff member, department, or center to appear.

 National and international professional ensembles and performers are presented on campus by the University of Chicago Presents.
 See also the University of Chicago Folk Festival and the Major Activities Board.